 - PRO TIP: Keep heat lamps securely fastened with these so kids, cats, etc. can’t knock them down.

-Use heat pads with adjustable thermostats only.
-This is generally good practice for avoiding reptile burns, but doubly so when it comes to fire safety.
-And like heat lamps, replace immediately if it gets damaged.
+Have a heat pad?
+Make sure it’s connected to a good, reliable thermostat like Herpstat!
+This is best practice for avoiding reptile burns, but doubly so when it comes to fire safety.
+And like heat lamps, replace your heat pad immediately if it gets damaged.

 7. Get insurance.